sanger-tol/curationpretext/README.md

 ![Workflow Diagram](./docs/images/CurationPretext-1.6.0.jpeg)

+The above image shows the use of this pipeline inside of the manual curation process and follows the below major steps.

 1. CRAM_MAP_ILLUMINA_HIC (ALIGN_CRAM) + PAIRS_CREATE_CONTACT_MAPS (CREATE_MAPS) - Generates pretext maps as well as a static image.

 2. ACCESSORY_FILES - Generates the repeat density, gap, telomere, and coverage tracks.